dy/piezo/docs/r&d.md

   + it takes less space and less computation
   + it is easier serializable

-### [x] sonscript → sontree → Wattree → wasm

-  + also allows sontree → jstree, just a set of transforms
-  * maybe we may need generalizing transformers

 ## [x] How to differentiate a-param from k-param argument -> no fn overloading

   * There's no way to differentiate gain(channels, aParam) and gain(channels, kParam).